PublicResourceLicense/MIT-License/README.md

 The license grants this authority to any person by these statements:
 **Permission is hereby granted to any person obtaining a copy of this software and associated documentation files (the "Software")**, **to deal in the Software without restriction without limitation the right to modify the Software.**

 Notice: software is first defined with a lowercase s, this is to denote the software only.
 When the "Software" is defined, it includes both the software and documentation which gives anyone ultimate control of every MIT license.

+I hereby add to the MASTER MIT LICENSE which replaces all MIT licenses worldwide as it is grants anyone power without limitation to do so:

-I hereby add: "the MIT license is sublicensed by the Public Resource License available at GitResearch.org or GitHub.com/PublicResourceLicense
+"The MIT license is sublicensed by the Public Resource License available at GitResearch.org/license and GitHub.com/PublicResourceLicense
 /PublicResourceLicense.

+The Public Resource License shall not change drastically nor fundamentally.
+Only further definitions may be added, along with some minor clarifications.
+The final version of this license may not exceed Feb.
+22nd, 2022.

-Should the MIT license be excluded as a license in any scenario for any reason; then the Public Resource License as describe shall supersede and the content will therefore be licensed solely under the Public Resource License, and the remainder of this file and license shall be completely void which leaves only the Public Resource License in place for all MIT licensed content."
+Should the MIT license be excluded, fail, become void, or replaced as a license in any scenario for any reason; then the Public Resource License as describe shall supersede and all existing content licensed under MIT LICENSE will now be licensed under the Public Resource License.
+The content will therefore be licensed solely under the Public Resource License, and the remainder of this file and license shall be completely void which only the Public Resource License shall remain to govern and define the usage humans may have for research humans have completed."

-I hereby void every MIT license in existence minus the line added which was:
+I hereby void every MIT license in existence minus the line in quotes above.
+The new license for this repository shall supersede all others if licensed by the MIT LICENSE at the moment of 4:44AM CST on 2/12/2022.

+I hereby RESTRICT ANY FURTHER CHANGES TO THE MIT LICENSE AS IT IS NULL AND VOID.